 5. Interfaces Disaggregation¶

 ntopng can split and visualize the traffic into virtual sub-interfaces based on a specified criterion.
-This comes handy, for example, when a single nProbe instance is capturing flows from multiple NetFlow/sFLow exporters.
-By default, ntopng would aggregate all the exporters traffic together into one tcp://… interface, whereas by enabling the disaggregation by “Probe IP” ntopng will also create as many virtual interfaces as the exporters, for example tcp://…192.168.0.1 and tcp://…192.168.2.20.
+This comes handy, for example, when a single nProbe instance is capturing flows from multiple NetFlow/sFLow probes.
+By default, ntopng would aggregate all the probes traffic together into one tcp://… interface, whereas by enabling the disaggregation by “Probe IP” ntopng will also create as many virtual interfaces as the probes, for example tcp://…192.168.0.1 and tcp://…192.168.2.20.

 5.1.
 Dynamic Disaggregation¶

 Dynamic Interfaces Disaggregation can be enabled from the network interface configuration tab as depicted in the picture below.